merenlab/merenlab.org/data/micr-obs-future/index.md

 -  competitively recruited reads from the above-listed projects' metagenomes to the SAR11 reference genomes, and profile the recruitment results
 -  investigated the patterns in genes across metagenomes recruited to the individual SAR11 reference genomes

-Sections in this document will detail all the steps of downloading and processing SAR11 genomes and metagenomes, mapping metagenomic reads onto the SAR11 genomes, as well as analysing and visualising the outcomes.
+Sections in this document will detail all the steps of downloading and processing SAR11 genomes and metagenomes, mapping metagenomic reads onto the SAR11 genomes, as well as analyzing and visualizing the outcomes.

-For the curation of metadata, please consult the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository, where all steps of metadata gathering, curation, and standardisation are described in detail.
+For the curation of metadata, please consult the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository, where all steps of metadata gathering, curation, and standardization are described in detail.

 {:.notice}
 If you have any questions, notice an issue, and/or are unable to find an important piece of information here, please feel free to leave a comment down below, send an e-mail to [us](/people/), or get in touch with us through Discord: